-The lesson of history is clear: the problem is not merely the HASC Bill, to be resolved simply by getting rid of Lansley, or Cameron, or - God forbid - by voting Labour at the next election, but the whole rotten capitalist system, which, in its insatiable desire for profit, will continue its merciless attack on the living standards of working-class people until it itself is over-thrown.
-Join us now and help us work towards its overthrow.
+The lesson of history is clear: the problem is not merely the HASC Bill and subsequent regulations, to be resolved simply by getting rid of Lansley, Hunt or Cameron, or - God forbid - by voting Labour at the next election, but the whole rotten capitalist system, which, in its insatiable desire for profit, will continue its merciless attack on the living standards of working-class people until it itself is overthrown.

+Join us now and help us make it happen!